/

 ActiveCampaign pricing page design: how to recommend a plan?

-The “Professional” plan is highlighted both with “Most popular” label and bright blue color.
-This way ActiveCampaign promotes more clicks at this option.
+The "Professional" plan is highlighted both with the "Most popular" label and a bright blue color.
+This way, ActiveCampaign promotes more clicks for this option.

 How to show your value proposition on the SaaS pricing page?
 Grammarly pricing page design

-And also be careful with the discounts.
-Offering the price cuts too often, you won’t be able to sell at regular price.
-The frequent deals create the expectation in customers’ minds that they should wait for the next promotion.
+Also, be careful with the discounts.
+If you offer price cuts too often, you won't be able to sell at the regular price.
+Frequent deals create the expectation in customers' minds that they should wait for the next promotion.

 Take a look at Sales Cloud (by Salesforce) pricing page.
 All price plans encourage annual payment.
 CTAs are clear with an explicit hint to take a free trial.